Admiral-Piett/goaws/README.md

  - [x] a command line argument to determine the environment to use in the config file (e.e.: Dev)
  - [x] IN the config file you can create Queues, Topic and Subscription see the example config file in the conf directory

-## Debug logging can be turned on via a command line flag (e.g.: -debug)
+## Info Logging (e.g.: -info) and Debug logging can be turned on via a command line flag (e.g.: -debug), default is Warn.

 ## Note:  The system does not authenticate or presently use https